Donate & Support

 We chose Patreon because it allows us to give a little extra back to our supporters in the form of rewards.
-When you become a subscriber at Patreon, you get access to our patrons-only feed that contains additional recorded extras, outtakes, access to Google Hangouts with Desiree, Rachelle, and the team, and as many more extra "thank you" rewards that we can think up.
+When you become a subscriber at Patreon, you get access to our patrons-only feed that contains additional recorded extras, outtakes, and our Patreon-exclusive "Science Birthday" merch once a year.

 Other Ways To Support The Show

 You can also use the Pay Pal donate button below, which allows you to support us with a one time donation in any amount, if that works better for you.
 An ongoing monthly re-curring donation is the most help, but we understand that isn't for everyone.
 We also don't have a good way to provide the Patreon rewards and extras to supporters who choose Pay Pal, so if you really want all the extra goodies we recommend checking out Patreon.

 You can also use the Amazon Affiliate links in the Bookshelf section of our website, or on the Episode pages to support Science for the People while shopping.
 For every book or item you buy after clicking these links, we get a little kick back, usually around $0.50.

 Everyone who works on Science for the People – the hosts, our editors, and the rest of our entire wonderful team – are dedicated volunteers, and for the first 5 years we funded the show directly out of our own pockets.
 The show has always been a labour of love for us, and we work for the first years at a net loss.

 We want to keep the show freely distributed to anyone and everyone who wants to listen, but our pockets are only so deep.
 Now we're asking for your support to help keep us going.